redis/redis-doc/commands/zremrangebyrank.md

 @return

-@integer-reply, specifically the number of elements removed.
+@integer-reply: the number of elements removed.